arteen1000/exec-in-buffer/README.md

 # exec-in-buffer.el

-For files matching your choice of regular expression, runs your specified programs with arguments and reverts the buffer, on-save.
+For files matching your choice of regular expression, runs your specified programs with arguments and reverts the Emacs buffer, on-save.
 Works for remote/local buffers.
 Can make the configuration project local.

 # Usage